Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

 4. Create an instance of the [Tizen.Multimedia.VideoRecorder](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.VideoRecorder.html) class by passing the `Tizen.Multimedia.Camera` instance, and the video codec and file format of the recording to the class constructor.

-    Make sure the file format matches the video codec.
+    Make sure the file format matches the video codec:

     ```csharp
     var videoRecorder = new VideoRecorder(camera, videoCodec, fileFormat);